-Broadly speaking, cross-border private M&A transactions tend to use either US -tyle transaction documents (typically governed by Delaware or New York law) or UK/European-style transaction documents (typically, but not always, governed by English law).
-There is a widely held perception that a UK/European-style agreement and related market practice is seller-friendly.
+Broadly speaking, cross-border private M&A transactions tend to use either US style transaction documents (typically governed by Delaware or New York law) or UK or European style transaction documents (typically, but not always, governed by English law).
+There is a widely held perception that a UK or European style agreement and related market practice is seller-friendly.
 By contrast, a US-style agreement and related market practice is regarded by some as more buyer-friendly.
-One fundamental reason for this difference is that UK/European market practice tends to regard economic risk as transferring from the seller to the buyer at the point of signing the acquisition agreement rather than at closing, whereas, in contrast, US market practice tends to regard economic risk as transferring to the purchaser at the point of closing.
+One fundamental reason for this difference is that UK and European market practice tends to regard economic risk as transferring from the seller to the buyer at the point of signing the acquisition agreement rather than at closing, whereas, in contrast, US market practice tends to regard economic risk as transferring to the purchaser at the point of closing.
+It remains to be seen whether the covid-19 pandemic will result in any changes to UK and European market practice.

-Set out at the end of this chapter is a comparative table showing some of the key differences (and similarities) between the approach taken in a UK/European style transaction governed by English law and a US-style transaction governed by New York law, in each case assuming a willing trade buyer and trade seller of equal bargaining power.
-Clearly, the opening position of a financial seller in a controlled sales process will be far more seller-friendly, regardless of jurisdiction or established market practice.
+Set out below is a comparative table showing some of the key differences (and similarities) between the approach taken in a UK or European style transaction governed by English law and a US-style transaction governed by New York law, in each case assuming a willing trade buyer and trade seller of equal bargaining power.
+Clearly the opening position of a financial seller in a controlled sales process will be far more seller-friendly, regardless of jurisdiction or established market practice.

 In the US, regardless of the nature of the seller, acquisitions and disposals of privately owned companies are typically effected by way of either a direct purchase of the equity of the company from its shareholders (often called a stock deal) or pursuant to a merger.
 If implemented by way of a stock deal, a purchase agreement would be used.
 If implemented by way of a merger, a merger agreement would be used.
 Warranties (both fundamental (eg, title to shares and capacity to sell) and business (eg, on tax, litigation, intellectual property) warranties would be given by the sellers (including financial sponsors) in these agreements.

-In contrast, in the UK and Europe, the distinction between a financial and trade seller may have an impact on the transaction documentation.
+In contrast, in the UK and Europe, the distinction between a financial and trade seller may have an impact on transaction documentation.
 For the latter, this would be the same as in the US in that a share purchase agreement would be entered into by the parties and the sellers would provide both fundamental and business warranties in the agreement.

-However, if the key seller is a financial rather than trade seller, there will normally be a share purchase agreement between seller and buyer that will set out the fundamental warranties to be given by the seller and a management warranty deed between target management and buyer, which will set out the business warranties to be given by the target management.
-This reflects the position adopted by financial sellers in Europe that they will only provide fundamental warranties to a buyer, as day-to-day responsibility for running the business has been left to the target management team (which may or may not have an equity stake in the target company) who are better placed to provide business warranties to the buyer.
+However, if the key seller is a financial rather than trade seller, there will normally be a share purchase agreement between seller and buyer that will set out the fundamental warranties to be given by the seller and a management warranty deed between target management and buyer that will set out the business warranties to be given by the target management.
+This reflects the position adopted by financial sellers in Europe that they will only provide fundamental warranties to a buyer, as day-to-day responsibility for running the business has been left to the target management team (who may or may not have an equity stake in the target company) who are better placed to provide business warranties to the buyer.